Can a knocked-out tooth be saved? new study investigates survival rates and complications.

 Summary

-This study followed 13 children and adults who had a permanent tooth knocked out and then replanted (put back in).
-The goal was to see how long the replanted teeth lasted and what problems came up, like infection or tooth loss.
-Researchers also looked at how factors like time out of the mouth and how the tooth was stored affected the outcome.
+This study followed 13 children and adults who had a permanent tooth knocked out and then put back in (replanted).
+The goal was to see how long the replanted teeth lasted and what problems occurred.
+Researchers also looked at how factors like time out of the mouth and storage method affected the tooth's survival.

 Disclaimer